 You should use an HDMI cable when making connection between the projector and HDMI devices.

-- Take an HDMI cable and connect one end to the HDMI output port of the video device. - 2.
-Connect the other end of the cable to the HDMI input port on the projector.
+- 1. Take an HDMI cable and connect one end to the HDMI output port of the video device. - 2.
+Connect the other end of the cable to the HDMI 1 or HDMI 2 input port on the projector.